maloleroy/sncf-incident-reporting/README.md

     - Check for errors in the terminal output from `npm run android`.
 - **App Crashes on Start:**
     - Verify the Vosk model was placed correctly in `android/app/src/main/assets/model/`.
-    - Check the device logs using Android Studio's Logcat or `adb logcat`.
+    - Check the device logs: `adb logcat | grep ReactNative`
 - **Metro Bundler Issues:**
     - Try resetting the cache: `npm start -- --reset-cache`.
     - Ensure no other process is using port 8081.
+- **Device Connection Issues:**
+    - Check device connection: `adb devices`
+    - Restart adb server: `adb kill-server && adb start-server`
+    - For emulator issues: `emulator -list-avds` to list available devices

 ## Project Structure